leongjwm/yolov3/README.md

 # Detecting Vessels and Kayaks using YOLOv3

 This repository is forked from Ultralytics' implementation of YOLOv3 (an object detection model) and is catered towards Vessel and Kayak Detection.
+This guide assumes that you have basic knowledge of Python.

 **Please read the next few sections carefully before using this repository.**